openlmd/cladplus/README.md

 ## Contents

 This meta-package contains two packages:
-- cladplus_data: contains the working cell description files and the representation files.
+- cladplus_cladviz: contains the working cell description files and the representation files.
 - cladplus_control: contains the user interface and control files.

 ## Quick start